shuoli90/penn-agents/thougts.md

+---
+layout: page
+title: Thoughts
+permalink: /thoughts/
+---
-We are more than happy to hear your ideas/opinions/suggestions/critics!
-If you would like to share of your thoughts, please contact Ahhyun or Shuo.
+We are happy to hear your ideas/opinions/suggestions/critiques!
+If you would like to share your thoughts, please contact Ahhyun or Shuo.
 We are happy to add your thoughts to this page.